Sydney Psychologist

 There is a difference between physical and psychological dependence.
 Physical dependence describes the need for the substance due to tolerance and to prevent withdrawal symptoms from occurring.
 Physical dependence occurs in drug abuse cases as well as therapeutic drug use scenarios.
 In psychological dependence, the subject needs the substance for psychological reasons.

-Commonly, the term addiction includes psychological dependence and may refer to behaviors that are not viewed as addiction problems in the medical field.
+Commonly, the term addiction includes psychological dependence and may refer to behaviours that are not viewed as addiction problems in the medical field.
 Addiction may also describe non-drug related compulsions, including gambling and computer addictions.
 In these cases the term is referring to an individual’s recurring compulsion to partake in an activity despite the negative or harmful consequences.

 Eastern Sydney Clinical Psychologist